12 Ways to Promote your App without spending a penny

 1. Start a blog –

 This is perhaps the simplest way to promote your application.
 Start your own free blog on a popular platform, for example, LinkedIn, Instagram, Spotify, Tumblr, etc. You can include useful information about your app in the blog with screenshots of different interfaces of the app.
-Once your blog is all set up, link it to your website.
+You can design your blog using website builders and setup your blog and then link it to your website.
 Keep on updating the blog with new features about the app.
 Through this blog, you are letting the users get some quick information about your app.
 This will encourage users to download it.

 If you are not into starting a blog of your own, you can also consider guest blogging.
 If you target a popular blog and do it successfully, this may give you more visibility (and sometimes back links).